QAInsights/Performance-Engineering-Questions/README.md

  - Is the workload model design available?

 ### Process

  - Before we start the test, do we need to inform any other team?
  - Timeline for the project
  - To whom I can assign the defect?
+ - What is the escalation process?
  - What are all the risks involved in this project and its mitigation plan?
+ - List of contacts of developers, architects, and others